How Much Insurance Does Your Business Really Need?

 A large percentage of small businesses in the United States don’t have enough insurance to protect them if things go wrong.
 Insurance can mean the difference between a setback and a disaster for the small business owner, but it’s also a regular expense — one you should include in your budget.

 Having sufficient insurance coverage to protect your business when the unexpected happens is important, but unnecessary insurance costs impact on your business profitability.
 How can you go about finding the right balance for your particular business?
 You want adequate protection, but you don’t want excess insurance costs.
 Here are some tips that can help you figure out how much insurance your business really needs.

-Liability cover protects you if one of your clients suffers some form of loss, injury or damage as a result of doing business with you.
+General liability insurance, or business liability insurance, covers you if one of your clients suffers some form of loss, injury or damage as a result of doing business with you.
+It can also cover property damage, damage to premises rented to you, personal and advertising injury and medical payments.
 How much liability coverage you need depends on the type of business you run.